-Indeed, several sources (including the Oxford Dictionary of Word Origins) indicate that the term most likely evolved from the Old French word estale, which dates back to the 1400s and was used to describe a decoy bird (often a pigeon) used to lure birds of prey into a net.
-When it entered the English language, the initial “e” was dropped from the word and stale was used to refer to a person or thing used as a lure to entrap a person.
+Indeed, several sources (including the Online Etymology Dictionary) indicate that the term most likely evolved from the Old French word estale, which dates back to the 1400s and was used to describe a decoy bird (often a pigeon) used to lure birds of prey into a net.
+When it entered the English language, the initial e was dropped from the word and stale was used to refer to a person or thing used as a lure to entrap a person.
 (William Shakespeare was referring to burglar bait when he wrote “The trumpery in my house, go bring it hither for stale to catch these thieves” in The Tempest.)

-The phrase "stool pigeon" first appeared sometime during the early 1800s, with Noah Webster using it to describe a pigeon hunting tactic where a pigeon was tied to a moving stool to make the bird flutter and attract a large flock of pigeons for easy catching.
-But the animal uses are relatively rare compared to the frequency with which the phrase is used to describe people, when it was used to describe not just any old decoy, but one who would infiltrate a criminal enterprise and then report back to law enforcement personnel with their findings just to curry favor with the local cops.
+The phrase stool pigeon first appeared sometime during the early 1800s, with Noah Webster using it to describe a pigeon hunting tactic where a pigeon was tied to a moving stool to make the bird flutter and attract a large flock of pigeons for easy catching.
+But the animal uses are relatively rare compared to the frequency with which the phrase is used to describe people who infiltrated a criminal enterprise and then reported back to law enforcement personnel with their findings just to curry favor with the local cops.
 The first uses of stool pigeon to describe police informers occurred in the 1840s, according to the Oxford English Dictionary.

 Have you got a Big Question you’d like us to answer?
 If so, let us know by emailing us at firstname.lastname@example.org.

 A version of this story ran in 2016; it has been updated for 2023.